ayeletda/TenPartners/README.md

 ![project logo (this one for is taken from basecamp - a project management service)](https://i.imgur.com/PzFVuya.png)

-tenpartners, winner of the 2011 Jewish Futures Competition, is a non-profit platform that enables young Jews to collaborate and create great Jewish experiences for their local Jewish communities.
+TenPartners, winner of the 2011 Jewish Futures Competition, is a non-profit platform that enables young Jews to collaborate and create great Jewish experiences for their local Jewish communities.
 We make Jewish community service more grass-roots, collaborative and accessible to a new generation of lay leaders.
 Members of a TEN partnership fund equal, small one-time